wp-plugins/sumome/Readme.txt

 == Changelog ==

 = 1.04 =
-Old school original version
+*Old school original version

+= 1.05 =
+*Fixed screenshots

 == Upgrade Notice ==

 = 1.04 =
-You are original!
+*You are original!

+= 1.05 =
+*Yay images

 == Screenshots ==

 1. This screen shot is how to Sign up once you’ve activated the plugin.
-1. This is the screen to choose which apps to install.
+2. This is the screen to choose which apps to install.
-1. Here’s the box when someone highlights text before they share it on Twitter or Facebook.
+3. Here’s the box when someone highlights text before they share it on Twitter or Facebook.
-1. Here’s how a highlighted text gorgeously looks on your site.
+4. Here’s how a highlighted text gorgeously looks on your site.
-1. Here’s what the list builder popup looks like.
+5. Here’s what the list builder popup looks like.